caltechlibrary/newt/presentation3.md

 - [X] Router is implemented and working
 - [X] ~~Mustache template engine is working~~ (removed)
 - [X] Newt template engine (supporting Handlebars templates)
-- [ ] Modeler (design stage)
+- [X] Modeler (testing and refinement)
-- [ ] Generator development (refactor, design stage)
+- [ ] Generator development (refactor, testing and refinement)

-# Insights from prototypes 1 & 2
+# Insights from prototypes 1, 2 & 3

 - "Off the shelf" is simpler
-- Lots of typing discourages use
+- A Validition service in TypeScript lets us leverage the same generated code in the browser
-- Explore conversational coding
+- A conversational UI looks promising (needs allot of refinement)

 # Insights from prototypes 1 & 2